f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 curl -X GET "http://10.1.10.41/action?filename=../sensitive_file"
 ```

-After that, run the POST request to send the data to the server:
+After that, run the POST request:

 ```bash
 curl -X POST -d "filename=../sensitive_file" "http://10.1.10.41/action"
 ```

-As you can see from the output, both are in **Performing Action**.
+As you can see from the outputs, both are in `Performing Action`.

 ## Update Application to Scale via GitOPS